JessieYang000/Operating-System/Practicum2/homework/README.md

 - If the local path doesn't exist, it will be created.
 - If the remote file doesn't exist, the user will be prompted again.
 - If the command format is invalid, the user will be prompted again.
+- If a file was created as read-only, it should still be read from.

 ### 3. **RM**
 Delete a remote file or directory.

 - If the remote path doesn't exist, the user will be prompted again.
 - If the command format is invalid, the user will be prompted again.
+- If a file was created as read-only, it should not be deleted anymore.

 ### 4. **Multiple Clients (Concurrency)**
 The server supports multiple clients concurrently performing read/write/delete operations.
 File locking (`flock`) ensures safe concurrent access.